GeekTrainer/learn-django/Module2/4-models.md

 A standard practice in relational databases is for each row in a table to have a primary key, typically an auto-incremented integer.
 Django's ORM will add this automatically to every model you create, by adding a field named `id`.
 If you wish to override this you can do so by setting the field you wish to be your primary key.
 However, in most situations you should rely on Django's `id` field.

 Relational databases also have relationships between tables.
 A product would have a category, an employee a manager, and a car a manufacturer.
 Django's ORM supports all the relationships you may wish to create between your models.
-The most common is a "one-to-many" relationship, sometimes called a **foreign key relationship**.
+The most common is a "one-to-many" relationship, technically known as a **foreign key relationship**.
 This indicates a relationship where multiple items share a single attribute.
 Multiple products would be grouped into a single category, for example.
 To model this relationship, we use the `ForeignKey` field.

+To create the relationship, you add the `ForeignKey` field to the child object.
+If our products are grouped into categories, we will add the `category` property to the `Product` class, and set the type to be `ForeignKey`.
+Django will automatically add a property to the parent to provide access to all children called `<child>_set`, where `<child>` is the name of the child object.
+In our example, `Category` will automatically have `product_set` added to provide access to all products in the category.

+#### on_delete

 `ForeignKey` has one mandatory parameter, `on_delete`. [on_delete](https://docs.djangoproject.com/en/3.1/ref/models/fields/#django.db.models.ForeignKey.on_delete) instructs Django what to do should the parent be deleted; if we delete a category what should happen to the products in that category?